Sonu678888/expense-dekho/README.md

-#  ₹ Expense Dekho ₹
+#  ₹ Xpense Dekho ₹

 Welcome to the Expense Tracker App repository!
 This app helps you keep track of your expenses conveniently but still it is in developing mode as i have used mock data to test it.
 Later I will integrate database to store the data given by user
 ## Features